vsmalladi/tfsee-manuscript/manuscript.md

 | PE | 50 | 35 |

 Table: **groHMM tunning parameters.**
+Table summarizing the shape setting parameters and -log transition probabilities used to predict the transcription units for each cell lines using GRO-seq data with groHMM method.
 {#tbl:groseq-tune tag="S2"}

 We then built a universe of transcripts by merging the groHMM-called transcripts from individual cell lines and stratifying the boundaries to remove overlaps/redundancies occurring from the union of all transcripts.